helloNasa/iosProjectTemplate/Readme.md

 ## iOS Project Template

-A template to jumpstart your next iOS project integrating best practices and tools.
+A template to jumpstart your next iOS project or Kata integrating best practices and tools.
 Supports Xcode 11, Swift 5.1

 ## Motivation

-When working for early stage startups I frequently had to start new projects from scratch.
+When working on my side-projects or katas I frequently had to start new projects from scratch.
 While doing this I noticed that I am spending a lot of time doing basic project setup and integrating basic tools and best practices in all projects from scratch.

-This template should save project setup time and also provide a common foundation that each team member will be accustomed to so that you don't have to think and explore the project structure and foundations.
-They will always be the same.
+This template should save project setup time and also provide an easy to update template that can evolve over time I copied this project from https://github.com/pgorzelany/iOS-project-template and modified it so fit my needs.

-For a more in-depth writeup of the motivation and project, check out [my blog post](https://medium.com/@piotr.gorzelany/ios-project-best-practices-and-tools-c46135b8116d).
+For a more in-depth writeup of the motivation and project, check out Piotr's blog post [my blog post](https://medium.com/@piotr.gorzelany/ios-project-best-practices-and-tools-c46135b8116d).

 ## Contains (best practices)